 - Artisan Village sponsored by Steelcase featuring 50+ fine art and craft booths

-Applications for artists, musicians, and the virtual Regional Arts exhibition will open in March.
+Applications for artists, musicians, and the virtual Regional Arts Exhibition are now open.
 The Regional Arts Exhibition will be coordinated virtually this year and available to view at festivalgr.org with more than $10,000 to be awarded to outstanding local artists.

 In 1969, Alexander Calder’s La Grande Vitesse was installed in front of City Hall in downtown Grand Rapids.
 The 43-foot-tall, vibrant red stabile, which became known as "The Calder", inspired a celebration - one that's grown to encompass most of downtown Grand Rapids.

-Festival of the Arts is a FREE three-day community event that features several stages of performances, a juried Regional Arts Exhibition, and dozens of food booths run by non-profit organizations.
-Plus, creative activities for children and adults to enjoy making their own art as well as purchasing art from West Michigan artists.
+Festival of the Arts is a FREE three-day community event that features performances, a juried Regional Arts Exhibition, food, creative activities for children and adults, and opportunities for purchasing art from West Michigan’s best artists.
 Every purchase at Festival from food to art to t-shirts and posters gives back to the West Michigan community.